Doctor G: Development

 The film was announced in December 2020 with Ayushmann Khurrana in the lead role, being the first directorial film of Anubhuti Kashyap.
 In February 2021, Rakul Preet Singh was signed to star opposite Khurrana.

 Filming

 Principal photography commenced in July 2021.
 It was primarily shot in Bhopal.
 The film was wrapped up in September 2021.
-Some of scenes were filmed in University of Allahabad.
+Some of the scenes were filmed in the University of Allahabad.

 Soundtrack

 The music of the film is composed by Amit Trivedi, Amjad Nadeem Aamir and Sultan Sulemani.
 The background score is composed by Ketan Sodha.

 Release

 Doctor G was initially scheduled to be released on 17 June 2022.
 It was finally released on 14 October 2022.
 The film began to stream on Netflix from 11 December 2022.
 Anand Pandit Motion Pictures and PVR Pictures acquired All India distribution rights while Viacom18 Studios acquired overseas distribution rights and Star Shining Films acquired Chinese distribution rights.